SNOWBOARDING

 When I decided to make the site I knew that I wanted to make a site about the mechanics and physics of skiing and snowboarding and show how they are linked to technique.
 To do that though I knew I needed a structure that would split everything up efficiently but also let everything come together to explain manoeuvres.
 So I decided to split the website how it is, separating physical equipment, theory of effects, and established technique.
 Making sure that there could be links between all the sections so that anything relevant could always be found easily.
 I then decided that I would start with one sport and then cover the other sport after the first was finished (or close enough).
 I decided to start with skiing, as I thought there would be a larger need for a website like this for skiing, and then went on to write very brief versions of all the pages so that I knew roughly what was going to be covered and had a better idea of how I would do it.

 Right at the start I also realised that the graphics for the site would be very important, as I was going to try and show things that cannot be shown in real life, they needed people to believe them.
 People always find it helpful to see something showing what has been explained, and the easier it is to link that to what it would be like in real life, the easier people will understand what is said.
-So because of this my next step was to create the 3D skier, knowing that he needed to look realistic, with all his limbs the correct length and size, the ability to move his exactly how a human can move, and be able to show how his equipment works.
+So because of this my next step was to create the original 3D skier, knowing that he needed to look realistic, with all his limbs the correct length and size, the ability to move his exactly how a human can move, and be able to show how his equipment works.

-With the 3D skier made, I could then get on to start to making actually pages of the website.
+With the original 3D skier made, I could then get on to start making actually pages of the website.
 I started by trying to write all the pages as fully as possible, so then I could work out exactly what graphics I wanted to show.
 Before I could make any real graphics though, I had to program the skier into all the different positions used in skiing.
 This also took some time, as every time I moved a joint it effected another, and then there was the problem of exactly what position is used for everything as well.
 To make the correct positions, I let the mechanics and physics of the sport guide me, as they have to be complied to.
-This meant that the weight always needed to be over the correct part of the skis lengthways, and over the the correct ski as well.
+This meant that the weight always needed to be over the correct part of the skis lengthways, and over the correct ski as well.
 I actually found that as soon as the weight was put into the right place, and a few basic other changes were made, that the positions looked amazingly true to life, which just goes to show how much mechanics and physics really do govern the sport.

 I then took the positions I needed and made images of them from all the angles I needed to create the graphics, adding arrows etc to show what the positions do.
 As well as using the positions to make the animations on the site.

-Initially I meant for the site to be more technical than it is with the sections going into a lot more detail and showing the equations behind things.
+Initially I meant for the site to be more technical than it is with the sections going into a lot more detail and even showing the equations behind things.
 As I worked on the site though, I realised that I needed to start off with the technical parts that everyone can understand and use to help them learn to ski, and then once that was there I could go into more detail if I found the time for it.
 I haven't found time to go into the detail that I want to yet, but it could still happen in the future.

 The Launch